emu-russia/psxcpu/cells.md

 111 | 0
 ```

-Нижний контакт `c` имеет специальную площадку, чтобы альтернативно приходить с M2. Но чаще вход приходит по М1 сверху или снизу.
+The lower terminal `c` has a special pad to alternatively come from M2.
+But more often the input comes from M1 from above or below.

-Вход `b` всегда приходит с M2.
+The input `b` always comes from M2.

-Кстати входы `b` и `c` идут на диффузию.
+By the way the inputs `b` and `c` go to the diffusion.

-#### Мультиплексор 3 в 1
+#### 3-in-1 Multiplexer

 ![3-mux](/imgstore/cells/3-mux.jpg)

-Если вход s1 == 1, то на выход идёт in2.
+If input s1 == 1, the output is in2.

-Иначе (s1 == 0) проверяется следующее условие:
+Otherwise (s1 == 0) the following condition is checked:
-- Если s0 == 0 на выход идёт in0.
+- If s0 == 0 the output goes in0.
-- Если s0 == 1 на выход идёт in1.
+- If s0 == 1, the output is in1.

-Или короче:
+Or shorter:

 ```
 sel: